 In bigger practices, the person you meet is not always the person that will answer you calls, make sure you define who is your prefereed contact person.
 Important if you have a good feeling about the person.

 Where to look for a English-speaking Steuerberater in Berlin

 The first things that comes to mind is of course to ask your friends and colleagues.
 This has the advantage to also naturally guide you to professional with the right experience for you.
 We tend to often mingle with people with same situations as ours.
 It’s a good start.

-Online platforms like Ageras are connecting people in need of English-speaking tax consultants in Berlin with the right fit for their profile.
-In just a few clicks, you can describe in English your situation, not matter how simple or complicated, and receive a few offers from different professionals, free of charge.
+Online platforms like Your Xpert are connecting people in need of English-speaking tax consultants in Berlin with the right fit for their profile.
+In just a few clicks, you can describe in English your situation, not matter how simple or complicated, and receive a few offers from different professionals, free of charge, within a few hours.
 That’s excellent to use competition and get the best offer.